 If you are hurt at work, you get workers compensation benefits regardless of fault.
 You are entitled to lost wages for as long as you cannot work, unlimited medical treatment and vocational rehabilitation to help you get back to gainful employment.

-Q. Does my employer have to keep my job while I’m on work comp?
+Is it the responsibility of the employer to keep my job while I’m on Michigan workers’ compensation?

-A. Workers compensation is not a perfect system.
+Workers compensation is not a perfect system.
 It is a compromise of employee and employer interests.
-Unfortunately, you are not guaranteed to keep your job while you’re on workers compensation benefits.
+Unfortunately, it is not the responsibility of the employer to keep your job while you are on Michigan workers’ compensation.

 Your employer does not have to keep your job open and can terminate your employment at will.
 This is common if your work restrictions prevent you from returning to work for an extended period of time.